mermaid-js/mermaid/README.md

 * [mermaid without dependencies](http://www.sveido.com/mermaid/dist/mermaid.slim.min.js)

-With this file you need to include d3 and dagre-d3 yourself.
+With this file you will need to include d3 and dagre-d3 yourself.

 # Usage